5 signs you’re on track to achieve financial success

 However, because her fiancé has close to $200,000 in savings, she was worried that she hadn’t saved enough.
 Given that the condos they’re looking at are in the $350,000 price range and they were planning on financing part of the purchase with a mortgage, I was able to assure her that what she had saved was significantly more than most people her age had in savings and that, by the time they were ready to start looking seriously for a home, her savings would be more than enough to meet her home buying goals.

 Julia’s story is a good example of how we often gauge our own performance based on how we think we compare to those around us.
 If you’re a natural saver surrounded by other natural savers, you might not realize how strong a position you’re in financially.
 If you’re a saver surrounded by spenders, you might assume you don’t have as much as those around you.
-In finances (as well as other areas of life) we make assumptions about how we’re doing in comparison to other people based on their behaviour, the information they share with us and our own perceptions.
+In finances (as well as other areas of life) we make assumptions about how we’re doing in comparison to other people based on their behavior, the information they share with us and our own perceptions.
 However, I’m willing to bet that, more often than not, those assumptions are wrong.
 So, for those of you who have been wondering how you’re doing with your money; here are five clues that you might have a better grip on your finances than you thought:

 1. You understand your cash flow

 If you know how much money you have coming in each month and how much you have going out then you’re several steps ahead of most people.
-Good money management isn’t rocket science, it’s pocket science.
-It’s built on the basics and the foundation is knowing how much you have coming in and how much you have going out each month.
+Good money management isn’t rocket science, it’s rocket science.
+It’s built on the basics and the foundation is knowing how much you have to come in and how much you have going out each month.
 If you can manage your cash flow and live within your means, then you’re on the right track to building wealth and creating financial security for yourself and your family.

 2. You save